 One of those initiatives is the International Friends Program, which links international students with a community member or family based on their interests or area of study.
 There are plans for this to be an ongoing program (extending beyond the pandemic), with an overall aim to reduce isolation and create connections for international students in the local community.

-Work opportunities are abundant in Geelong, both during your studies and after graduation.
-Whether it’s part-time work while you’re still studying, internships with local companies or kickstarting your career with a full-time position, Geelong offers lots of options.
+Whether it’s part-time work while you’re still studying, internships with local companies or kickstarting your career with a full-time position, Geelong offers different options.

 Geelong is noted as a significant service and industrial manufacturing centre for the Barwon South West region.
 Geelong has long been a hub for manufacturing and engineering, (traditionally in the automotive and textiles industries, but moving more recently to advanced manufacturing and renewable energy), and is experiencing growth across several other fields including health, professional services, finance and insurance, education, research and engineering.